 Domestic and sexual abuse

-Domestic violence can happen to anyone, regardless of their background.
+Domestic and sexual violence can happen to anyone, regardless of their background.
 Working with partners, we provide support services to victims of domestic and sexual abuse.

 Need help? contact Leicestershire Police or call 101 (999 in an emergency)